AppSaloon/WP-OAuth/README.md

 History
 -------
-This project is a continuation of [WP-OpenLogin](http://github.com/perrybutler/wp-openlogin) which was originally developed with OpenID in mind.
-We're moving on; OAuth 2.0 is now the standard.
+This project is a continuation of [WP-OAuth](https://github.com/perrybutler/WP-OAuth).